-This introductory workshop provides the fundamental understanding and skills required for working with people in a helping capacity.
-Whether working in the role of general helper, counselor or administrator, there are key areas that are essential to providing helpful, collaborative and ethical services.
-This workshop will provide awareness and introductory skill-building in core areas related to the helping role including: communication, listening, service coordination, ethics, diversity and promoting helper resilience.
-These insights will work to reduce employee burnout and turnover while also improving service delivery.
+Whether someone is working as a general helper, counselor, or administrator, there are key areas that are essential to providing helpful, collaborative, and ethical services.
+This workshop provides the fundamental understanding and skills required for working with people in a helping capacity.
+Participants will learn core skills in the areas of communication, listening, service coordination, ethics, diversity, and promoting helper resilience.
+These insights will help to reduce employee burnout and turnover while also improving service delivery.

 About This Workshop

 - Why do You Want to be a Helper?

 - Essential Listening and Communication Skills

 - Strategies for Working with Differences

 - Skills for Self-Awareness – Beliefs and Biases

 - Staying Healthy in a Helping Profession

 This is an introductory level workshop intended for people in a wide variety of helping roles including social service and health care workers, social workers, support workers, school personnel.